antonioIrizar/telegram-bot-AWS/README.md

 # telegram-bot-AWS
-Bot for telegram to up instances of AWS
+Bot for telegram to start instances of AWS

+It's a PoC for create a Bot in Telegram.
+It is not design to be productive, It is only a example.
+It is not secure because It need a access key to work with AWS.

+The messages are in spanish.

+It is done with twx.botapi, thanks for this API.

+To run it, first  install requirments and then execute the following command with python3: